Home Heat Pump Guide

 When you switch from LPG to a heat pump:

 • If you rent the tank: Contact your LPG supplier to arrange collection.
 You will need to give notice (typically one to three months).
-Any remaining gas in the tank should be used or can sometimes be refunded.
+Any remaining gas should be used or can sometimes be refunded.
 Once collected, your rental payments stop.

 Either way, you reclaim a significant area of your property — LPG tanks are large and the exclusion zone around them further limits use of the surrounding space.